The Best Detox Centers Utilize Modern Medicine for Maximum Comfort

 Alcoholism is a debilitating disease that is as powerful as drug addiction.
 Help is likely needed to stop drinking.
-Alcohol withdrawal symptoms can be eased when detox from alcohol occurs in a medically supervised facility.
-Untreated alcohol withdrawal syndrome can be life threatening.
-It is best to transition into an alcohol treatment facility directly after an alcohol detox program.
+Alcohol withdrawal symptoms can be eased when detoxing from alcohol occurs in a medically supervised facility.
+Untreated symptoms can be life threatening.
+It is best to transition into a treatment facility directly after you complete the detox program.

 Alcohol Withdrawal Symptoms

 If you have become dependent on alcohol, please seek medical attention.
-It is not advisable to stop drinking on your own because your body will go through alcohol withdrawal.
-Alcohol withdrawal symptoms can be extreme and should be monitored by medical professionals familiar with the signs and symptoms of alcohol withdrawal.
+It is not advisable to stop drinking on your own because your body will go through withdrawal.
+Withdrawal symptoms can be extreme and should be monitored by medical professionals familiar with the signs and symptoms.

-Alcohol withdrawal symptoms begin within 5-10 hours after a person’s last drink but withdrawal sometimes peaks after several days of abstinence.
-Medically supervised alcohol detox can handle any medical and psychological complications of alcohol withdrawal.
+Withdrawal symptoms begin within 5-10 hours after a person’s last drink but sometimes peaks after several days of abstinence.
+Medically supervised detox can handle any medical and psychological complications of alcohol withdrawal.
 These may include:

 Rapid heart rate